 Please consider a gift in your estate plan to benefit the Garden.
 Gifts to Friends of the Wild Flower Garden are tax deductible to the full extent allowed by Minnesota and federal law for gifts to charitable organizations.
 Friends of the Wild Flower Garden has been approved by the IRS as a 501(c)(3) charitable organization since 1953.
 Gifts can be made through your will, revocable living trust, retirement plan or life insurance.
 Leave a gift for the Garden in your will or revocable living trust by a provision such as “I give $ to Friends of the Wild Flower Garden, Inc., to benefit the Eloise Butler Wildflower Garden.”
 Or name Friends of the Wild Flower Garden as a beneficiary of a portion of your life insurance or retirement account.

-If you have questions, please call Friends Board member Steve Pundt at 612-333-1900 or email him.
+If you have questions, please call Friends Board member Steve Pundt at 612-333-1900.
 Thank you for helping us fulfill our mission to preserve and protect the Garden!

 Fall colors in the Upland Garden - view from the bench on the far hill looking south.
 Photo: Kari Ramstrom